 Tennis elbow, also known as golfer’s elbow, is a joint problem that is not only limited to sport-related lesions.
 It is clinically named lateral epicondylitis, and it is one of the most common musculoskeletal problems in the upper extremities.
 Patients with tennis elbow or lateral epicondylitis report a type of pain that becomes worse after performing any activity that involves gripping and using tools such as pincers and pliers or sports equipment as in bats, clubs, and rackets.

 Pain in golfer’s elbow is located on the outside area of the elbow, where a small bony prominence is situated, called lateral epicondyle.
-This pain is often intense and debilitating, and the duration of a single episode of lateral epicondylitis is a minimum of 6 months and up to 2 years.
+This pain is often intense and debilitating, and the duration of a single episode of lateral epicondylitis is a minimum of six months and up to two years.
 Thus, tennis elbow reduces the capacity of the patient to perform functional movements with the affected arm, the strength of their grip and leads to a significant decrease in working performance and quality of life.

 One of the major disadvantages of treating this condition is that a positive outcome often takes very long, and patients often endure pain and discomfort for a long time.
 For this reason, people with tennis elbow usually try to look for alternative treatments to speed up their recovery.
 One of these alternative treatments is called iontophoresis, and different from many others, it is backed up by scientific data as a promising tool to improve the symptoms of lateral epicondylitis.